Federal Explainer

 Corrected: This story has been updated to correct the spelling of Elizabeth Tang’s last name and the state where Clayton County is located.

-However President Joe Biden isn’t the first president to rewrite regulations implementing the historic law or change how it’s enforced.
-For the past three presidential administrations, Title IX has been an easy place for presidents to flex their political muscle on education and make value statements about the rights of women and LGBTQ+ people in educational settings.
+Biden wasn’t the first president to rewrite regulations implementing the historic law or change how it’s enforced.
+Title IX has been an easy place for presidents in the recent past to flex their political muscle on education and make value statements about the rights of women and LGBTQ+ people in educational settings.

 See Also